saucelabs-training/demo-java/CONTRIBUTING.md

 An **example** is some code that wants to demonstrate a feature.
 For example, parallelization with JUnit4, parallelization with Junit5, biometric authentication, simple Appium iOS test.
+An **example** is as simple as it gets.
+If you're creating a simple test to show off Sauce Labs, don't add page objects for example.

+> The primary goal is to keep maintenance costs as low as possible!

 A **best-practice** is solution that shows off how to use a specific technology combination in the optimal way